flwidmer/ultimate-profile-builder/readme.txt

 == Installation ==

-1. Download Ulitmate Profile Builder by CMSHelpLive plugin
+1. Download Ultimate Profile Builder by CMSHelpLive plugin

 2. Go to your Dashboard and locate Plugins tab.
 Click on Upload Plugin and specify the path of downloaded plugin in the text box.